Bighorn sheep

-The bighorn sheep (Ovis canadensis) is a species of sheep native to North America.
+The bighorn sheep (Ovis canadensis) or bighorn, is a species of sheep native to North America.
 It is named for its large horns.
-A pair of horns might weigh up to 30 lb; the sheep typically weigh up to 143 kg.
+A pair of horns may weigh up to 30 lb; the sheep typically weigh up to 143 kg.
 Recent genetic testing indicates three distinct subspecies of Ovis canadensis, one of which is endangered: O. c. sierrae.

 Sheep originally crossed to North America over the Bering Land Bridge from Siberia; the population in North America peaked in the millions, and the bighorn sheep entered into the mythology of Native Americans.
-By 1900, the population had crashed to several thousand, due to diseases introduced through European livestock and overhunting.
+By 1900, the population had crashed to several thousand due to diseases introduced through European livestock and overhunting.

 Taxonomy and genetics

 Ovis canadensis is one of two species of mountain sheep in North America; the other species being O. dalli, the Dall sheep.
-Wild sheep crossed the Bering land bridge from Siberia into Alaska during the Pleistocene (about 750,000 years ago) and subsequently spread through western North America as far south as Baja California and northwestern mainland Mexico.
+Wild sheep crossed the Bering land bridge from Siberia into Alaska during the Pleistocene (about 750,000 years ago); subsequently, they spread through western North America as far south as Baja California and northwestern mainland Mexico.
 Divergence from their closest Asian ancestor (snow sheep) occurred about 600,000 years ago.
 In North America, wild sheep diverged into two extant species — Dall sheep, which occupy Alaska and northwestern Canada, and bighorn sheep, which range from southwestern Canada to Mexico.
 However, the status of these species is questionable given that hybridization has occurred between them in their recent evolutionary history.

-Subspecies

-Former
+Former subspecies

 In 1940, Ian McTaggart-Cowan split the species into seven subspecies, with the first three being mountain bighorns and the last four being desert bighorns: